arshajii/ema/README.md

 Then the FASTQs in each bucket (except the no-barcode bucket) must be sorted with `ema sort`.

+#### Faster preprocessing
+(Coming soon.)

 ### Parallelism

+EMA supports several modes of parallelism:

+1. Single-file parallelism: multiple worker threads work on a single FASTQ (specified with `-t <threads>`).
+2. Multi-file parallelism: multiple FASTQs can be specified after the flags, and each will be assigned a thread (enabled with `-x`).
+3. Multi-process parallelism: multiple EMA instances can be spawned to work on individual FASTQs.

+Options 1 and 2 are advantageous because they use only a single copy of the data structures needed in alignment (i.e. those of BWA), but have a slight overhead due to multithreading.

+The different options can be combined: for example, specifying `-t T` _and_ `-x` will spawn `T` threads to work on each input FASTQ.

-Parallelism can be achieved by running multiple instances of EMA for the barcode buckets produced by `ema preprocess` (both for sorting and aligning).
+Option 3 can be enabled by running a separate instance of EMA for each barcode bucket produced during preprocessing (this can also be used to sort the FASTQs with `ema sort`).
 A script using [GNU Parallel](https://www.gnu.org/software/parallel/) is provided in [`utils`](util/) and can be run as follows (in the same directory as the `bucket` folders):

 ```
 $ EMAPATH=/path/to/ema/executable PICARDPATH=/path/to/picard/jar ./ema_wrapper.sh